Key Clinical Questions

 If the patient is willing and able, it is important to ascertain what substance(s) were ingested, including dosages and timing.
 If such information cannot be obtained from the patient, collateral sources for second-hand accounts should be sought, including family and friends, EMS reports, outpatient health care providers and pharmacies.
 If self-harm is suspected, institute suicide precautions and obtain appropriate psychiatric evaluation to determine a safe disposition.
 With an unintentional intoxication, counsel the patient regarding medication dosing in order to avoid repeat events.

 Complete blood count (CBC), coagulation tests, comprehensive metabolic profile (CMP), serum osmolality and osmolar gap, acetaminophen and salicylate levels, and electrocardiogram (ECG) are routinely performed.
-Additional blood work may include arterial blood gas analysis, troponin, creatine kinase (CK), serum ethanol levels, drug levels, and an additional ...
+Additional blood work may include arterial blood gas analysis, troponin, creatine kinase (CK), serum ethanol levels, drug levels, and ...